akrzemi1/papers/axiom_level_contract_statements.md

 Axiom-Level Contract Statements
 ===============================

 Current [[WD]][1] allows axiom-level contract statements to be evaluated at runtime.
-This seems contradictory with the design goals for axiom-level contract statements outlined in [[P0380r0]][2], which explicitly notes that the goal for axiom-level contract statements is to allow functions without definitions.
+This is contradictory with the design goals for axiom-level contract statements outlined in [[P0380r0]][2], which explicitly notes that the goal for axiom-level contract statements is to allow functions without definitions.
 In this paper we propose to make it clear that a program is guaranteed, in any build level, to compile and link fine when conditions in axiom-level contract statements contain references